-- 1. The Plant Protection Act, 1997.

-- 2. The Plant Protection Regulations, 1998.

-- 3. The Cereal and Other Produce Act, 2009.
+- 1. The Cereal and Other Produce Act, 2009.

-- 4. The Seeds Act (No.1), 2003.
+- 2. The Seeds Act (No.1), 2003.

-- 5. The Coffee Industry Act, 2001.
+- 3. The Coffee Industry Act, 2001.

-- 6. The Crops Laws Act, 2009.
+- 4. The Crops Laws Act, 2009.

-- 7. The Protection of New Plant Varieties (Plant Breeders' Rights) Act, 2002.
+- 5. The Protection of New Plant Varieties (Plant Breeders' Rights) Act, 2002.

-- 8. The Cereals and Other Produce Regulations, 2011.
+- 6. The Cereals and Other Produce Regulations, 2011.

-- 9. The Finance Act, 2015.

-- 10. Value Added Tax (General) Regulations, 2015.

-- 11. National Biotechnology Policy of 2010.
+- 7. The National Biotechnology Policy of 2010.

-- 12. National Environmental Policy of 1997.
+- 8. The National Environmental Policy of 2021.

-- 13. National Trade Policy of 2003.
+- 9. The National Trade Policy of 2003.

-- 14. The Fisheries Act of 2003.
+- 10. The Fisheries Act of 2003.

+- 11. The Plant Health Regulations of 2023.

-While TBS has the primary responsibility for matters relating to the import of food products, other Tanzanian agencies also play a role.
+While TBS has primary responsibility for matters relating to the import of food products, other Tanzania agencies also play a role.
 The table below lists relevant government agencies and their corresponding responsibilities:

 Agency Responsibilities Tanzania Bureau of Standards (TBS) TBS is responsible for all matters concerning the importation and inspection of imported food products.
-Tanzania Revenue Authority (TRA) TRA assesses and collects revenue on behalf of the GoT.
-Tanzania Atomic Energy TAEC regulates uses of atomic energy and tests Commission (TAEC) for radiation contamination in food products.
-The Tanzania Plant Health and TPHPA provides research, training and other Pesticides Authority (TPHPA) services regarding pests, pesticides, biodiversity, and sustainability.
+Tanzania Revenue Authority (TRA) TRA assesses and collects revenue on behalf of the Government of Tanzania (GoT).
+Tanzania Atomic Energy TAEC regulates the use of atomic energy and Commission (TAEC) tests for radiation contamination in food products.
+The Tanzania Plant Health and TPHPA provides research, training, and other Pesticides Authority (TPHPA) services regarding pests, pesticides, biodiversity, and sustainability.
 Tanzania Meat Board (TMB) The Tanzania Meat Board regulates the meat industry regarding management and quality issues.
 Director of Veterinary Services DVS controls livestock diseases, safeguards (DVS) livestock health, and promotes safe trade in livestock and livestock products.